 I want to know what I’m planting and harvesting because planting and harvesting is a cycle.
 I also want to know each variety.
 Okay, so I’m a sweet potato connoisseur!
 I produce and sell slips and recognize that most of my clients want proper identification of their slips.
 See the link below for more on definitions, etc. Homesteading Edu also has a course on Sweet Potatoes.

 Differently colored sweet potatoes can be planted to separate similar varieties.

 Sweet potatoes come in many different skin and flesh colors.
-I’ve seen yellow, copper/brown, tan, white, purple, white and various shades of red skin.
-There are white, various shades of yellow, various shades of orange and various shades of purple flesh.
+I’ve seen yellow, copper/brown, tan, white, purple, white, and various shades of red skin.
+There are white, various shades of yellow, various shades of orange, and various shades of purple flesh.
 They also show a wide variation in moisture and texture.
-I like’m all!
+I like ’em all!
 Most people land on a favorite taste and texture.

-When I plant my sweet potatoes I try to juxtapose varieties which are very different.
+When I plant my sweet potatoes I try to juxtapose varieties that are very different.

-I don’t put two tan skinned varieties together in a row.
-I even avoid planting a tan and a copper colored variety side by side.
-Instead, I like to plant like shown in our feature photo.
+I don’t put two tan-skinned varieties together in a row.
+I even avoid planting a tan and a copper-colored variety side by side.
+Instead, I like to plant as shown in our feature photo.
 I like to plant varieties together which are unmistakably different!
 I also keep a record of what I planted and in what order.
 This really helps to keep my varieties straight.
 Tags invariably fade or get lost.
 The varieties themselves are my markers.

 When wet or moist Molokai looks nearly black.

 If you love sweet potatoes, try growing some in the coming year.
 If you grow many, try some differently colored sweet potato varieties.
 Not only can they treat you to a kaleidoscope of beauty, but they’ll also treat you to a smorgasbord of taste and texture!